 - Top 10 cities with the lowest cost of living

 - Top 10 most expensive states to live in within the U.S.

 Cost of living is a measure that ranks a location based on factors like the cost of rent, groceries, transportation, utilities, restaurants, and other common living expenses.
 It also factors in purchasing power, which is an equation that determines the number of goods and services that can be purchased with the average wage in that location.

 Historically, New York City has been the most expensive city in the country, and it sets the benchmark that all other cities are compared to.
 NYC is given a cost of living value of 100, and every other city's value is determined based on calculations related to the cost of living factors discussed above.
-However, occasionally, a city will have a higher value than New York, which, according to 2016 data, is currently the case.
-San Francisco's cost of living is now 3.4 percent higher than NYC's.2
+However, occasionally, a city will have a higher value than New York, which, according to 2016 data from Numbeo, is currently the case.
+San Francisco's cost of living is now 3.4 percent higher than NYC's.

 Determining the cost of living among different states works the same way as it does for cities, but the states are compared to the national average, which is also valued at 100.
-As of 2016, Mississippi comes out on top as the lowest-cost-of-living state.3 Continue reading in order to discover which states made the top 10.
+As of 2016, Mississippi comes out on top as the lowest-cost-of-living state, according to a ranking of states by the Missouri Economic Research and Information Center (MERIC).
+Continue reading in order to discover which states made the top 10.
 The results may surprise you.